- Straight off the bat, we have Ralph's introduction as Fix-It Felix, Jr. is played.

 Ralph: Listen to me.
-If you ever get nervous, just keep telling yourself, "I must win Ralph's medal or his life will be ruined."
+If you ever get nervous, just keep telling yourself, "I must win Ralph's medal or his life will be ruined.
+And have fun!"

-The start of the race climax when Candy gets a "Sweet Seekers" power-up, which are basically lock-on projectiles.
-He manages to nail three racers in front of him, two are simply blown off the road.
+- The start of the race climax when King Candy gets a "Sweet Seekers" power-up, which are basically lock-on projectiles (think a parody of the Blue Shell or Red Shell from Mario Kart).
+He manages to nail the three racers in front of him, two are simply blown off the road.
 An unfortunate third is sent flying into one of the bubblegum machine obstacles.
 You know, the glass part of it?

 Ralph: I go home with that baby around my neck and I'll get a penthouse!
 Pies!
 Ice sculptures!
 Fireworks!
 Ahh, it's grownup stuff.
 You wouldn't understand.

-During the ending, while Ralph is telling Bad-Anon how his situation has improved, he's wearing the goofiest grin possible, even while the Nicelanders are picking him up and throwing him off the building.
+- During the ending, while Ralph is telling Bad-Anon how his situation has improved, he's wearing the goofiest grin possible, even while the Nicelanders are doing their 9 to 5 job of picking him up and pitching him off the building.

-It takes a little Fridge Logic, but there's a humorous irony that Skrillex is seen DJing to licensed music.
+- It takes a little Fridge Logic, but there's a humorous irony that Skrillex is seen DJing to licensed music, namely "Celebration".